Learn all about your body’s cannabinoid receptors and the role they play in keeping many important functions balanced and running optimally.

 If an EC system is dysregulated, communication between the brain and body can struggle and functions can become imbalanced.

-The theory of endocannabinoid deficiency suggests that for a person who has become “starved” of endocannabinoids, cannabis-derived cannabinoids can be used as a supplement.
+The theory of endocannabinoid deficiency suggests that for a person who has become “starved” of endocannabinoids, cannabis-derived cannabinoids can be used to promote balance.
 Essentially, cannabis cannabinoids can augment endocannabinoids and stimulate the endocannabinoid system’s network of endocannabinoid receptors to help reach and maintain homeostasis.

 Of the more than 100 cannabinoids in cannabis, the two most predominate are tetrahydrocannabinol (THC) and cannabidiol (CBD).
 While the two major cannabinoids share a similar chemical makeup, THC and CBD interact with cannabinoid receptors completely differently and subsequently elicit different natural effects.

 THC is the cannabinoid people think of when they think of marijuana.
-It is a direct agonist of the endocannabinoid system’s CB1 receptors, and once absorbed overwhelms the endocannabinoid system to elicit intoxicating effects, or a “high.”
+It is a direct agonist of the endocannabinoid system’s CB1 receptors, and once absorbed overwhelms the endocannabinoid system to elicit intoxicating effects.

-CBD does not cause any intoxicating effects or high.
+CBD does not cause any intoxicating effects.
 This is because it does not bind directly with CB1 marijuana cannabinoid receptors in the brain.

 How Do Cannabinoid Receptors Work With CBD?